Lisa Su: Awards and honors

 Su has been recognized with a number of awards throughout her career.
-In 2002 she was selected as one of the "Top 100 Young Innovators" by MIT Technology Review, and the following year the YWCA gave her an award for outstanding achievement in business.
+In 2002, she was selected as one of the "Top 100 Young Innovators" by MIT Technology Review, and the following year the YWCA gave her an award for outstanding achievement in business.
 In 2009, Su was named a fellow of the Institute of Electrical and Electronics Engineers (IEEE), having published more than 40 technical articles.
 Su was named "2014 Executive of the Year" at the EE Times and EDN 2014 ACE Awards.

 In 2015, SFGate nominated her for their inaugural Visionary of the Year award, which "salutes leaders who strive to make the world a better place and drive social and economic change by employing new, innovative business models and practices".

-In 2016, she was named one of the "50 Most Powerful Women in Technology" by the National Diversity Council and "Outstanding 50 Asian Americans in Business" with the Pinnacle Award by the Asia American Business Development Center.
+The next year, she was named one of the "50 Most Powerful Women in Technology" by the National Diversity Council and "Outstanding 50 Asian Americans in Business" with the Pinnacle Award by the Asia American Business Development Center.

-In 2017, Su was named "People to Watch" by HPCWire, "Top Ranked Semiconductor CEO", by Institutional Investor Magazine and "World's Greatest Leaders" by Fortune.
-Su was again named one of the "50 Most Powerful Women in Technology" by the National Diversity Council.
+Su was named "People to Watch" by HPCWire, "Top Ranked Semiconductor CEO", by Institutional Investor Magazine and "World's Greatest Leaders" by Fortune in 2017.
+Su was once again recognized by the National Diversity Council as one of the "50 Most Powerful Women in Technology".

 In 2018, Su received the UPWARD "Women of the Year Award", "Lifetime Achievement Award" from the Greater Austin Asian Chamber, elected to the National Academy of Engineering, Fortune's #6 "Businessperson of the Year", Global Semiconductor Alliance "Dr. Morris Chang Exemplary Leadership Award", and Forbes America's Top 50 Women In Tech.
 She was also appointed as Board of Directors Chair of the Global Semiconductor Alliance.

 In 2019, Su was named one of “The World's Best CEO of 2019” by Barron's, Fortune's #44 "Most Powerful Women in Business", Harvard Business Review's #26 "The Best-Performing CEOs in the World", and Bloomberg Businessweek "The Bloomberg 50".

 Su was the highest-paid CEO for 2019 of any company on the S&P 500 index of the 500 largest publicly traded U.S. companies.
 The annual review, published by A.P. and Equilar since 2011, reported that Su received $58.5 million in 2019.
 The figure is mainly due to a one-off stock reward.